 Types of Rooftop Tents

 RTT’s come in all sorts of shapes and sizes but the common groupings are a soft shell (fabric) and hard shell (some polymer or fiberglass) and variations of sizing & capacity therein.
+Beyond a hard-shell or soft shell design, they will usually be designed around how many people they can sleep.

 Hard shell rooftop tent